Quirinus/vuTools/README.md

 ![Shows different relation colors, army/city race & owner, additional army tooltip info](https://raw.githubusercontent.com/Quirinus/vuTools/master/vuTools_screenshot.png "Relation colors, army/city race & owner, additional army tooltip info")

 ### Features
+######General:
 - automatically checks for updates
+- train/build/new army/defense/gates: navigation menu to each other
+- new army/city warns that all 1 & 2 letter words will be removed, as well as extra spaces and non-alphabetical characters

 ######Map:
 - all armies and cities have **[race]short_player_name** under them (the ones on armies are clickable)